Why the Difference Between Incidental and Intentional Courage Matters

 I know that because I know that you have done courageous things in your life already.
 You were courageous the day your parents dropped you off at summer camp for your first time.

-You were courageous as an aspiring thespian in your high school play when the curtain went up and you were staring at 800 classmates.
+As an aspiring thespian in your high school play, when the curtain went up and you were staring at 800 classmates.

-It took courage for you to walk into your boss’ office and say, “I’d like a raise.”
+For you to walk into your boss’s office and say, “I’d like a raise.”

 Before making the shift from incidental to intentional courage, it’s easy to view life as a series of situations that life dumps on you, whether you’re ready or not.

 You are courageous.
 But, in all likelihood, you have been courageous through happenstance, not intentionality.
 It’s not like you consciously sought out the above-mentioned situations just to experience your courage, right?
 Yours has been an act of incidental courage.
-Your courage manifested itself as a byproduct for engaging with fear.
-Most often you’ve fallen into your courage as a reluctant participant.
+Your courage manifested itself as a byproduct of engaging with fear.
+Most often, you’ve fallen into your courage as a reluctant participant.

 It is healthy to shift your courage from incidental to intentional.
 All it takes is making a deep commitment to acting consistently courageous, that is, a commitment to living a life of courage.
 Instead of waiting to respond to situations with courage, you actively seek out opportunities to be courageous.
 You constantly ask yourself questions like: